RazTurgeman97/depth-estimation-and-evaluation-project/README.md

 - License of the models: [Apache-2.0 License](https://github.com/megvii-research/CREStereo/blob/master/LICENSE)

 ### References
-Here are the original sources and references for the models and datasets used in this project:
+Here are the sources and references for the models and datasets used in this project:

 - [CREStereo Model](https://github.com/megvii-research/CREStereo)
 - [HITNET Model](https://github.com/google-research/google-research/tree/master/hitnet)